KuangWenqing/ResLPR/README.md

 We are currently in the process of preparing the dataset and code for release.
 Please stay tuned for updates.

 ## Supplementary
-For additional experimental results and visualizations of ResLPR, please refer to the supplementary.pdf.
+For additional experimental results and visualizations of ResLPR, please refer to the [supplementary.pdf](supplementary.pdf)